 - After Pressing OK, you will see the below box, Press Yes there to continue.

-- Now after selecting the item in cell B3, you will see other options will appear in cell C3 as well.
+- Now after selecting the item in cell B3, you will see other options that will appear in cell C3 as well.
 The INDIRECT function used here will be categorized the items.
 Like, after selecting Ice_Cream in cell B3 you will find the exact Ice Cream flavors in cell C3 which exist in the list of S1.

 - Again, while having the name Juice in cell B3 you will get a range of options in cell C3.

 Creating 3 Lists based on Data Validation

 Here we will create two worksheets.
 In the first worksheet, we will insert the information about the task that we are going to perform.
 We will create a 3-dropdown list of dress, color, and size.
 The procedure is given below.

 - In S3 create three lists of Dress, Color, and Size.